-&lt;sup>71 See 18 NYCRR § 521-1.4 [g][1][i].
+71 See 18 NYCRR § 521-1.4 [g][1][i].

-&lt;sup>74 See 18 NYCRR § 521-1.4 [h].
+74 See 18 NYCRR § 521-1.4 [h].

-&lt;sup>75 See 18 NYCRR § 521-1.4 [h][1-4].
+75 See 18 NYCRR § 521-1.4 [h][1-4].

-- В. Serves as the compliance committee for the purposes of, among other things, supporting and coordinating Program-related activities with the CCO, which partially addresses Element # 2; - C. Provides coordination and support to the CCO regarding the development of compliance-related training and education programs, which partly addresses Element # 3: - D. Serves as an avenue of communication between the CCO and Nuvance Health Executive Leadership, which partly addresses Element # 4; - Ε. Supports the CCO to ensure that disciplinary standards comply with compliance program regulatory requirements and guidance, which partly addresses Element # 5; - F. Oversees the monitoring of internal and external audits and investigations for the purpose of identifying trends/deficiencies and implementing corrective action, which partly addresses Element # 6; and - G. Where, at the CCO's discretion deemed appropriate and necessary (and in a manner that preserves the investigatory independence of the CCO, the confidentiality of the investigation and fact witnesses, and the integrity of the investigation), provides advice and counsel to the CCO on the conduct of internal investigations, which partly addresses Element # 7.
+- C. Provides coordination and support to the CCO regarding the development of compliance-related training and education programs, which partly addresses Element # 3; - D. Serves as an avenue of communication between the CCO and Nuvance Health Executive Leadership, which partly addresses Element # 4; - E. Supports the CCO to ensure that disciplinary standards comply with compliance program regulatory requirements and guidance, which partly addresses Element # 5; - F. Oversees the monitoring of internal and external audits and investigations for the purpose of identifying trends/deficiencies and implementing corrective action, which partly addresses Element # 6; and - G. Where, at the CCO's discretion deemed appropriate and necessary (and in a manner that preserves the investigatory independence of the CCO, the confidentiality of the investigation and fact witnesses, and the integrity of the investigation), provides advice and counsel to the CCO on the conduct of internal investigations, which partly addresses Element #7.